 With that many points on your license, your best bet is to find an independent insurance agent that specializes in "high risk auto insurance" / "non-standard auto insurance" / "SR22 auto insurance" (I've heard all three terms but they all mean the same thing).
 An independent agent has multiple companies that they sell, which gives you a better chance of finding a lower rate.
 Most independent agents who specialize in this high risk auto insurance like I do tend to carry the companies that go the easiest on drivers who have dings on their record.

-Get an Ohio SR22 Financial Responsibility Bond Quote
+Get an Ohio SR22 FR Bond Quote with Lyles Insurance

 Video: Ohio BMV Random Letter Auto Insurance Check